Latest Activity: 5 hours ago

 Much of this same info on how to tune your new mountain dulcimer can also be found in THIS POST of my Noter-Drone BLOG.

 Started by Strumelia.
-Last reply by Geekling yesterday.
+Last reply by Rich Labbe on Saturday.

-Started by Robin Clark.
-Last reply by Colleen yesterday.
+Started by Ellen Rice.
+Last reply by Gerald Jun 30.